-He is an advisor for the Solve initiative at the Massachusetts Institute of Technology and has been a member of MIT’s Visiting Committee for Libraries since 2016.
+He is an advisor for the Solve initiative at the Massachusetts Institute of Technology.

-He is a board member of United Way L’Alliance, France, a non-profit that creates programs and coordinates private, public and individual stakeholders to bring community impact solutions to society issues, notably in the field of education.
+He is a board member of “ Alliance pour l'éducation-United Way”, France, a non-profit that creates programs and coordinates private, public and individual stakeholders to bring community impact solutions to society issues, notably in the field of education.

 Henri is a member of the Board of Directors of the American European Community Association (AECA).
 “Firmly established in the heart of the European Union in Brussels as an independent, non-partisan association, AECA provides a neutral, dynamic, high-level forum for senior business leaders and policy-makers to meet and discuss a wide range of global policy issues.”